-I tend to drive my cars until they die, and a couple of years ago that’s exactly what happened.
+I tend to drive my cars until they die, and a couple of years ago that’s what happened.
 In need of a new car, but not sure what I wanted for the long-term, I considered leasing a vehicle.
 But if buying and financing a car seemed confusing, leasing seemed even more overwhelming.
 I ended up buying instead.

 Turns out, though, that while leasing isn’t for everyone, it can have some advantages.
 Lower monthly payments and more flexible credit score requirements may be two of them.

 If you are thinking about leasing, here are three things you can do to help improve your chances of getting approved.